swcarpentry/matlab-novice-inflammation/episodes/01-intro.md

 one-dimensional array.

-To get details about what a function, like `mean`, does and how to use it, use MATLAB's `help` command.
+To get details about what a function, like `mean`, does and how to use it, we can search the documentation, or use MATLAB's `help` command.

 ~~~
 help mean